All Products

 innodb_flush_log_at_trx_commit

-• If you set the innodb_flush_log_at_trx_commit parameter to 1, the InnoDB storage engine writes data in the log buffer to the file system buffer each time a transaction is committed and then flushes the data in the file system buffer to the disk.
-This configuration is required for full compliance with atomicity, consistency, isolation, and durability (ACID) and provides high security for your RDS instance.
+• 2: The InnoDB storage engine writes data in the log buffer to the file system buffer each time a transaction is committed.
+Then, the operating system schedules and flushes the data to the disk once every second.

 sync_binlog

-• If you set the sync_binlog parameter to 0, MySQL writes data in the binary log cache to the file system buffer each time a transaction is committed and the file system schedules and manages the data to be flushed to the disk.
+• 0: After a transaction is committed, MySQL writes binary logs to the file system buffer and the operating system schedules and flushes the data to the disk.

-Procedure for parameter settings
+Procedure for configuring parameters

 For more information, see Modify the parameters of an ApsaraDB RDS for MySQL instance.